kadogams/42_projects/README.md

 #### push_swap

-A project to explore sorting algorithms.
+A project to explore sorting algorithms and be creative.

 #### corewar